Alphabetus/BlackJack-terminal/README.md

 # BlackJack on Ruby > For terminal

-This project was created to test my Ruby skills
+This project was created only to test my Ruby skills.
 It is a simple game will allow you to have some fun on your terminal while playing Blackjack.

 ## Features